matushorvath/shadow-kvm/Notes.md

    - real configuration UI
    - installer takes forever to kill running ShadowKVM.exe
       - maybe it's sending WM_CLOSE to wrong windows?
-   - dependabot skips updating many dependencies because of errors like this:
-     The package Microsoft.NET.Test.Sdk.17.13.0 is not compatible.
-Incompatible project frameworks: net9.0-windows8.0

 - nice to have
    - parallelize monitorInputService.TryLoadMonitorInputs in ConfigGenerator